facebookresearch/ParlAI/docs/source/tutorial_task.md

 pytest parlai/tasks/myteacher/test.py
 ```

-You will see many error mesages about "Failed: File not found in data
+You will see many error messages about "Failed: File not found in data
 directory, created."
 This is expected the first time.
 You should now see a
 "test" folder appear in the same directory, containing several `.yml` files.
 Add these files to your git commit.